 *STIs, or sexually transmitted infections, are sometimes called STDs.

 Where can I get an STI test?
 How long does it take?

-You can get tested for STIs at a CLSC, a doctor’s office, or a health clinic like Head and Hands.
+You can get tested for STIs in Montreal at a CLSC, a doctor’s office, or a health clinic like Head and Hands.
 A visit can take between 15 to 45 minutes, depending on the clinic and what tests you need.

 What kind of questions will they ask?